Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + B. All Chapter events shall adhere to the FIPG Policy and Event Guidelines.

-+ C. Any event involving another organization, outside group, or third-party vendor shall be reported to the National Headquarters on the Special Events Form, as well as to campus officials via the appropriate reporting procedures.
++ C. Any event involving another organization, outside group, or third-party vendor shall be reported to the National Headquarters of the Fraternity on the Special Events Form, as well as to campus officials via the appropriate reporting procedures.

 ### Section 1.03 - Standards Board